mathspp/mathspp/pages/testimonials/20250422-1811-robert-lucente/default.md

 published: true
 ---

 Love the short to the point code snippets.
-Then you really bring it home w/ graphics.
+Then you really bring it home with graphics.
 Just awesome.